CochinoChingon/static/_posts/2021-03-24-amar-y-querer.md

 ---
 title: Amar y Querer, Or how a song from the 70s taught me the meaning of love almost 30 years later
-exerpt: "I talk a little about my childhood and a lot about my late wife and how I learned to value love over lust"
+excerpt: "I talk a little about my childhood and a lot about my late wife and how I learned to value love over lust"
 author_profile: true

 description: "I talk a little about my childhood and a lot about my late wife and how I learned to value love over lust"